Laboratoire-de-Chemoinformatique/SynTool/docs/installation.rst

     wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash Miniconda3-latest-Linux-x86_64.sh

-    # install poetry
+    # create a new environment and poetry
     conda create -n syntool -c conda-forge "poetry=1.3.2" "python=3.10" -y conda activate syntool

-    # install SynTool
+    # clone SynTool
     git clone https://github.com/Laboratoire-de-Chemoinformatique/Syntool.git

-    # navigate to the SynTool folder and run the following command:
+    # navigate to the SynTool folder and install all the dependencies
     cd SynTool/
-    poetry install --with cpu
+    poetry install --with gpu
+    conda activate syntool

 If Poetry fails with error, a possible solution is to update the bashrc file with the following command: